Service Specific Terms

-“Scope of Use” means any limits on installation or usage of Services or Software described at the Fees URL, Admin Console, order form, or otherwise presented by Google.
+“Scope of Use” means any limits on installation or usage of Services or Software described at the Fees URL, Admin Console, Documentation, order form, or otherwise presented by Google.

 The following terms apply only to the Service(s) indicated in the section title.